garrandall/popular-music-data/tracks/everytime-you-go-away-paul-young.md

 Every time you go away
 You take a piece of me with you
 Every time you go away
-You take a piece of me with you, ooh
+You take a piece of me with you, oh

 Go on